 Hey My Awesome Buddies,

-Today, let us look at one of the lesser-known smartphone in the budget segment that is worthy the crown of best budget smartphone of the year.
-Taking in consideration that Redmi Series dominated the budget segment for long, this device has to compare fairly to match the value.
+Today, let us look at one of the lesser-known smartphones in the budget segment that is worth the crown of the best budget smartphone of the year.
+Taking into consideration that Redmi Series dominated the budget segment for long, this device has to compare fairly to match the value.
 In this article, we will look at 10.or E (Tenor E) which is the latest budget smartphone exclusive on Amazon India.

-Over the years, I have been a Redmi fan and have used all the redmi series devices upto the Redmi 4.
-It really dominated the segment with its highly quality devices at very cheap prices.
-Many players have tried to enter the sub ₹ 10000 segment to take on with Xiaomi.
+Over the years, I have been a Redmi fan and have used all the redmi series devices up to the Redmi 4.
+It really dominated the segment with its high-quality devices at very cheap prices.
+Many players have tried to enter the sub ₹ 10000 segments to take on with Xiaomi.
 However, most of them have failed severely against the Redmi series in this price range.

 - Processor: Qualcomm Snapdragon 430 chipset